DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 #### The Interruption

-As the party is chatting with Grisel, enjoying their food and drink, or about to leave, have a dishevelled and injured man push through the door, gasping, bleeding, and frantic.
+As the party is chatting with Grisel, enjoying their food and drink, or about to leave, have a disheveled and injured man push through the door, gasping, bleeding, and frantic.

 *Help!
 You have to help.
 They took her!*